iPazooki/WaitWithTimeout/README.md

 ## Overview

 This project contains extension methods for handling asynchronous operations with timeouts.
 The primary purpose of these methods is to provide a way to execute asynchronous tasks while ensuring that they complete within a specified time frame.
-If the task takes longer than the specified timeout, a `TimeoutException` is thrown.
+If the task takes longer than the specified timeout, a `TaskCanceledException` is thrown.

 ## Usage
 You can use this project to wrap your asynchronous tasks with timeout constraints.
 The class provides the following methods: